Metamorphosen: Meaning

 The title and inspiration for Metamorphosen comes from two profoundly self-examining poems of the same title by Goethe, which Strauss had considered setting as a choral work.
 Strauss's chronological rereading of Goethe during 1944 was a crucial influence; he told a visitor: "I am reading him as he developed and as he finally became....
 Now that I am old myself I will be young again with Goethe and then again old with him—with his eyes.
 For he was a man of eyes—he saw what I heard."
-According to Norman Del Mar, Strauss wrote out additional lines "of searching introspection" from Goethe's poem Widmung ("Dedication") "in full amongst the pages of sketches for Metamorphosen, the word Metamorphosen being itself a term Goethe used in old age to apply to his own mental development over a great period of time in pursuit of ever more exalted thinking."
+According to Norman Del Mar, Strauss wrote out additional lines "of searching introspection" from Goethe's poem Widmung ("Dedication") "in full amongst the pages of sketches for Metamorphosen, the word Metamorphosen being itself a term Goethe used in old age to apply to his own mental development over a great period of time in pursuit of ever more exalted thinking".
 Goethe's ideas of metamorphosis also contained the concept of the inherent archetype of each being, and that no matter how much change occurred, its essential core still remained.

 Generally regarded as one of the masterpieces of the string repertoire, Metamorphosen contains Strauss's most sustained outpouring of tragic emotion.
-Conceived and written during the blackest days of World War II, the piece expresses Strauss's mourning of, among other things, the destruction of German culture—including the bombing of every great opera house in the nation.
-In Strauss's sketchbook for Metamorphosen is an entry that simply says, "Mourning Munich", referring to the destruction of its great opera house the National Theatre, where he had worked for so many years.
+Conceived and written during the blackest days of World War II, it expresses Strauss's mourning of, among other things, the destruction of German culture—including the bombing of every great opera house in the nation.
+In Strauss's sketchbook for Metamorphosen is an entry that simply says, "Mourning Munich", referring to the destruction of its opera house the National Theatre, where he had worked for many years.

-At the very end of the work, "Im Memoriam!" is written in the score and the lower voices quote the theme from the funeral march from Beethoven's Eroica Symphony to underscore the solemnity of the ideas.
+At the very end of the work, "Im Memoriam!" is written in the score and the lower voices quote the theme from the funeral march from Beethoven's Eroica Symphony.

 A few days after finishing Metamorphosen, Strauss wrote in his diary:

 The most terrible period of human history is at an end, the twelve year reign of bestiality, ignorance and anti-culture under the greatest criminals, during which Germany's 2,000 years of cultural evolution met its doom.